-The guitar was allegedly a gift from the club owners since Jimi was apparently a frequent visitor and often jammed with other musicians in the club – such as Peter Green, BB King, and Jimmy Creed.
-This is based on a comment on an online blog about The Grateful Dead, written by a person who was once employed at the club.
+The guitar was allegedly a gift from the club owners, as Jimi was a frequent visitor and often jammed with other musicians there, including Peter Green, B.B.
+King, and Jimmy Creed.
+This claim comes from a comment on a blog about The Grateful Dead written by someone who once worked at the club.

 Jimi jammed so many other times.
 We wound up buying him the left-handed white SG that is in some photos out there…Jimi was a regular and he loved the club.